Azure/onboarding-guidance/Scenarios/PaaS/POC-Scenario-InternalBizAppMod.md

   ![Screenshot](/Images/AppMod-Pic-0112.png)

-## Capture the database server name to the clipboard.
+## Capture the database server name to the clipboard
 * Click on **Microsoft Azure** to navigate to the Azure Portal Home.
 * Click on **Resource Groups**.
 * Click the resource group **ContosoExpenses-RG-WestUS2**.